BuilderIO/partytown/docs/forwarding-events.md

 ## Common Services

 Partytown already comes with a few components for commonly used Services.
-Please see [Integrating Services](https://github.com/BuilderIO/partytown/wiki/Integrating-Services) before manually configuring the `forward` property.
+Please see [Services](/services) before manually configuring the `forward` property.

 | Service                                                                                                                    | Forward Config                                                                |
 | -------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------- |